kreauniv/comp308/source/lambda.rst

 languages.

-.. note:: The ones with a careful eye might've noticed that while we claimed to only use lambdas, we ended up using :rkt:`define` in the above definitions.
+.. note:: The ones with a careful eye might've noticed that while we claimed to only use λs, we ended up using :rkt:`define` in the above definitions.
 We use it here only as a substitute for writing the mathematical definitional equality :math:`pair = (λ\ (x\ y)\ (λ\ (p)\ (p\ x\ y)))` and because it actually permits you to type it into Racket and check things out for yourself.
 We therefore lose no generality by using :rkt:`define` in the above code.
-Also, lambda calculus deals only with one-argument functions and we've used two here.
+Also, λ calculus deals only with one-argument functions and we've used two here.
 However, :math:`(λ\ (x\ y)\ E[x,y])` can be mechanically rewritten to :math:`(λ\ (x)\ (λ\ (y)\ E[x,y]))` with corresponding changes to substitution steps without loss of logical correctness.
 So we'll take